Mineral Oil Cooled PC

 - Why didn't you submerge the hard drive?

-Answer: There is a good amount of debate as to whether we could have submerged the hard drive.
-We still think it is right that we did not.
-While the oil is not conductive, it is viscous.
-We were not confident that the hard drive was entirely water-tight (in fact, some cite that there is a hole in the hard drive casing, designed to allow pressure differences to equalize).
-If oil were to get into the hard drive, that would be the end of the drive -- the platters wouldn't be able to spin at full speed, and the read heads would be restricted from free motion.
-So, we opted to be safe and keep it out of the oil.
+Answer: While the oil is not conductive, it is viscous.
+If oil were to get inside the hard drive, that would be the end of the drive -- the platters wouldn't be able to spin at full speed, and the read heads would be restricted from free motion.
+Since hard drives have small holes to equalize air pressure, oil will get inside.
+Trust us.
+We tested it.
 However, SSD drives would definitely be no problem.

 - Where did you get that radiator?